Gold Medal Dinner and Award Ceremony

 The Gold Medal is given to a person or persons who exemplify the best of Irish culture and ideals.
 The award is presented at the annual Gold Medal Dinner, which takes place in spring in Boston.

-The Eire Society of Boston is pleased to announce the Gold Medal award recipient for 2017, novelist, short story writer, playwright, journalist and literary critic, Colm Tòibìn.
+The Eire Society of Boston is pleased to announce the 2017 Gold Medal Award recipient, novelist, short story writer, playwright, journalist and literary critic, Colm Tóibín.

 Tóibín’s work explores several main themes: the depiction of Irish society, living abroad, the process of creativity, and the preservation of a personal identity, focusing especially on identity when confronted with loss.

-In 2015, Tòibìn’s work gained popular, world-wide recognition when his 2009 novel, Brooklyn was made into an Academy Award winning feature film, portraying the fortunes of a young Irish woman who leaves her home in rural Ireland for a new life in 1950’s New York.
+In 2015, Tóibín’s work gained popular, world-wide recognition when his 2009 novel, Brooklyn was made into a feature film, portraying the fortunes of a young Irish woman who leaves her home in rural Ireland for a new life in 1950’s New York.
 The novel, a haunting tale of love, loss and familial duty, won the 2009 United Kingdom Costa Award and was shortlisted for the 2011 International IMPAC Dublin Literary Award.

 In 2012 his new collection of essays ‘New Ways to Kill Your Mother: Writers & Their Families’ appeared, as did his edition for Penguin Classics of ‘De Profundis and Other Writings’ by Oscar Wilde.
 Also in 2012, his novel ‘The Testament of Mary’ was published and was short-listed for the Man Booker Prize in 2013.
 In April 2013 ‘The Testament of Mary’ opened on Broadway with Fiona Shaw, directed by Deborah Warner and was nominated for a Tony Award for Best New Play.
 The production transferred to the Barbican in London in May 2014.
 In July 2014 it opened in Barcelona in a Spanish production, with the actress Blanca Portillo.
 In 2013 it was released as an audio book with Meryl Streep.